When you can’t travel, try making these soups to help satiate your wanderlust. “Travel” to Italy, Spain, India and more with each bite.

 Pho Ga (Vietnam)

-Just keep in mind that red meats take longer to cook so you will have to add to your cooking time.
+Just keep in mind that red meats take longer to cook, so you will have to add to your cooking time.
 The spices you should be able to get at your local spice shop or supermarket.
 Here’s a great recipe you can try.

 Irish Bacon and Cabbage Soup (Ireland)

-Classic Red Borscht (Russia)
+Classic Red Borscht (Ukraine)

-Variations of Borscht are found everywhere from Eastern Europe to the far sides of Russia.
-Borscht is traditionally made with beetroot and the flavour is a mixture of sweet, earthy with just a little tang to it.
+Variations of Borscht are found everywhere in Eastern Europe, and it’s even the national dish of Ukraine.
+Borscht is traditionally made with beetroot, and the flavour is a mixture of sweet, earthy with just a little tang to it.